xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 Certainly, my focus today is not on the song.
 But simply, the idea of saying “goodbye happiness” – feeling free from the never-ending pursuit of happiness.
 Letting go of the need to achieve something in order to be happy, letting go of the perfect idea of “Happiness”.

-## Goodbye Happiness – What does it mean?
+## Goodbye Happiness – What Does It Mean?

 Quite literally, it means saying bye to happiness!
 To let go of the idea of happiness and be in the present.
 Find comfort in whatever you currently have!

 If happiness hasn’t arrived despite having tried so hard, I go by this mindset...
-<p style="padding-top: -10px; font-size: 16px;"><i>“Screw it!
+<p style="margin-top: -8px; font-size: 17px;"><i>“Screw it!
 Screw Happiness!
 I’m just gonna live however I want, do whatever I want and stop being restrained by the thought of happiness.”</i></p>

 The idea behind this mentality is that I’m not going to chase after happiness anymore.